Graduate Counseling FAQs

 - Do you accept transfer credit from another institution?

 All Graduate Counseling classes are offered on a full-time basis at the main campus in Siloam Springs.
-All counseling classes are also offered on a rotation basis at the Fort Smith Center and the Rogers Center.
-Beginning Fall 2013, counseling classes will be offered in Little Rock as well.
+All counseling classes are also offered on a rotation basis at the Fort Smith, Little Rock and Rogers Centers.
 Many counseling classes are also offered online.

-The JBU Graduate Counseling program is pleased to offer students several online courses that might allow for more flexibility in scheduling coursework.
-JBU has utilized the top standard for delivery of distance coursework making sure that every course has an interactive component and utilizes both synchronous and nonsynchronous modalities.
-While the degree is not offered online, the identified courses that have been selected for this type of delivery have been approved by the Arkansas Board of Examiners in Counseling and Marriage & Family Therapy.
+The JBU Graduate Counseling program is pleased to offer students several online courses that may allow for more flexibility in scheduling coursework.
+While the degree is not offered totally online, the identified courses that have been selected for this type of delivery have been approved by the Arkansas Board of Examiners in Counseling and Marriage and Family Therapy.
 Please be advised that different states have different rules and regulations regarding distance online courses.
 JBU does not assume responsibility for courses that are not recognized (or allowed) in other states.
-Any student who takes an online counseling course at JBU must determine whether this course will be accepted in that particular state.
+Any student who takes an online counseling course at JBU must determine whether the course will be accepted in that particular state.

 All counseling students are required to take the Graduate Record Examination (GRE).
 A combined minimum score of 1000 (if taken before 8/1/11) or 300 (if taken after 8/1/11) on the GRE is required for admission into the counseling program.

-- Community Counseling can be completed in 2 years as a full-time student or 3 years as a part-time student.
+- Clinical Mental Health Counseling can be completed in 2 1/2 years as a full-time student or 3 1/2 years as a part-time student.

 - Marriage and Family Therapy can be completed in 2 1/2 years as a full-time student or 3 1/2 years a part-time student.